khvu0610/Customer-Segmentation/README.md

 For the trait of the job industry, we have three categories to consider, these are Manufacturing, Health, and Financial Services, they make up a good portion of our target segment.

 _**what is the wealth segment distribution of the target segment?**_

 ![Customer count by Wealth Segment.png](https://github.com/khvu0610/Customer-Segmentation/blob/47cf0fd542e3bbe9ae0349728ee157b65ec5bc8e/Images/Customer%20count%20by%20Wealth%20Segment.png)

 The majority of our target segment belongs to the mass customer wealth segment, with high net worth and affluent customers at even.

 _**What is the preferred brand of our target segment?**_

 ![Order Volume By Brand.png](https://github.com/khvu0610/Customer-Segmentation/blob/47cf0fd542e3bbe9ae0349728ee157b65ec5bc8e/Images/Order%20Volume%20By%20Brand.png)

 The Solex brand has the highest order volume among all brands in stock, but if we ignore this brand we can see that the other brands are at evens when comes to order volume.

 _**Are there any seasonal trends for our segments?**_

 ![Order Volume By Month.png](https://github.com/khvu0610/Customer-Segmentation/blob/47cf0fd542e3bbe9ae0349728ee157b65ec5bc8e/Images/Order%20Volume%20By%20Month.png)

-The answer is Yes, there is a seasonal trend.
+The answer is _**Yes**_, there is a seasonal trend.
 Customers in this segment tend to purchase more products towards the end of the year, specifically in the months of October, November, and December.

-**Age Distribution: **The majority of our chosen segments are composed of individuals aged 55 and above.
+**Age Distribution:** The majority of our chosen segments are composed of individuals aged 55 and above.
 This demographic insight can have implications for product preferences, communication strategies, and overall marketing approaches.

 **Geographic Segmentation:** Our target segments are primarily located in the state of New South Wales, with a significant portion residing in Victoria as well.